canonical/k8s-snap/docs/src/snap/howto/cis-hardening.md

 **Expected output:**

 ```
-the RotateKubeletServerCertificate feature gate is not set
+RotateKubeletServerCertificate feature gate is not set, or set
+to true
 ```

 ##### Control 4.2.13